vishnukumarkvs/notes/Interview.md

     - ExecutorService executor = Executors.newFixedThreadPool(10);

 7. What is volatile keyword
-   - volatile indicates that the variable value will be modified
+   - volatile indicates that the variable value will be modified by different threads
+   -